GATE-LAB, AN EXPERIMENTAL PLATFORM

 GATE-LAB is an institutional member of the French Association of Experimental Economics (ASFEE).

 Director of GATE-LAB: Marie Claire Villeval, Research Professor, CNRS.
-Vice-President Europe of the Economic Science Association.
+President-Elect of the Economic Science Association.
 Founder of the French Association of Experimental Economics (ASFEE) and its Honorary President.
-Co-Editor of Journal of Economic Behavior & Organization, associate editor and member of the boards of Experimental Economics, Journal of the Economic Science Association, Review of Behavior Economics, Journal of Public Economic Theory, Journal of Neuroscience, Psychology and Economics.
+Co-Editor of Experimental Economics, member of the boards of the Journal of the Economic Science Association, Review of Behavior Economics, Journal of Neuroscience, Psychology and Economics.